TSE-Systems/tse-analytics-docs/Writerside/topics/Exploration-widget.md

 ![exploration-widget.png](exploration-widget.png)

+*Figure: Control panel for plots in the Exploration widget*

 The respective variable to be plotted can be selected from the **Variable** drop-down menu on the top.
 The type of plot (**Histogram, Distribution, Normality**) can be chosen under **Plot**.
 If the plot type Distribution has been selected, two plot options are available: **violin** and **boxplot** (see **Distribution as**).

 Various **Split modes** are available for all plot types: